When You Find the Right Rock

 Thank you isn’t just for learning manners.

-It’s also for when something makes a little hum–a happy little hum–inside you and you went to answer back.
+It’s also for when something makes a little hum–a happy little hum–inside you and you want to answer back.

 Even very young, we know that happy little hum but we may not, then, have a name for it (or think to put a name to it).
 Or we may not know how to answer.
 Thank you becomes a way to.